KeychainMDIP/kc/doc/deployment_guide.md

 docker compose up "$@"
 ```

 The *build* process will download numerous containers and dependencies as defined in the repository's Dockerfiles.
-The *up* command will launch the MDIP Node.
-The MDIP Node is considered `online` once the following messages appear in the Gatekeeper logs:
+The *up* command will launch the MDIP node.
+The MDIP node is considered `online` once the following messages appear in the Gatekeeper logs:

 ```log
 Oct 16 18:11:49 mdip-gatekeeper start-node[3151048]: gatekeeper-1     | Server is running on port 4224, persisting with json